Tag Archives: oviposition

 Safety

 Bti toxins are completely nontoxic to mammals, birds, and all insects except mosquitoes, black flies, and fungus gnats.
-For an excellent overview of the mode of action and safety, please see this report (PDF).
+For an overview of the mode of action and safety, please see this report (PDF).

 Sources of Bti

-The instructions above mention Mosquito Dunks but there are other products that contain live Bti.
-Just search for any of the following: Biosolutions Bactive, Bonide Mosquito Beater Water Soluble Pouches, Bactimos mosquito dunks, Terro Mosquito Larvacide Pouches, VectoBac Water Dispersible Granules.
+If you can’t find Mosquito Dunks search for any of the following: Biosolutions Bactive, Bonide Mosquito Beater Water Soluble Pouches, Bactimos Briquets, Terro Mosquito Larvacide Pouches, VectoBac Water Dispersible Granules.

 Other sites with similar information